peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 The Wallet Instance that provides the Status Attestations using [@OpenID4VP], SHOULD include in the `vp_token` JSON array, as defined in [@OpenID4VP], the Status Attestation along with the related Digital Credential.
+In a scenario where a Verifier requests one or more "Status Attestations" issued by the same "Credential Issuer" or any other party, there is a requirement for the credential_pop to include all the "Status Attestations" associated with the same issuer.
+Therefore, by default, the credential_pop object MUST be an array.
 The Verifier that receives a Digital Credential supporting the Status Attestation,
 SHOULD: